Cartroo/munin-to-status-board/README.md

     # The title of the whole graph.
     title: Net Traffic (bit/s)

-    # Optionally set scale to K or M, which will cause the graph to scale
+    # Optionally set scale to "K" or "M", which will cause the graph to scale
     # values to thousands or millions respectively, and also cause the K
     # or M suffix to be added to values on the y-axis.
     scale: K

-    # The type of the graph can be line or bar.
+    # Specify type of graph, either "line" or "bar".
+    # Default is "line".
     type: line

     # The full path of the generated JSON text file.
     output-file: %(webroot)s/network.json

     # The interval at which the status board should re-fetch the JSON file.
+    # Defaults to whatever "resolution" is set to.
     refresh-every: 5m

     # The interval between data points in the generated set.
+    # Default is 5m.
     resolution: 5m

     # The period of time over which to return data - the combination of
     # this and 'resolution' determines the number of data points.
+    # Default is 24h.
     period: 6h

     # A comma-separated list of the names of sources defined by earlier